 Outdoor Concerts to Get Up and Dance

 If you have a kid who loves to move and groove, make plans to watch one of the Garden Rocks concerts.
-These concerts take place three times each evening from March 2 through May 28, 2018 at the outdoor America Gardens Theater.
+These concerts take place three times each evening, 7 days a week from March 6 through June 3, 2019 at the outdoor America Gardens Theater.
 The cost of the concert is included in the price of admission.
-Older kids may roll their eyes at the more “classic rock” artists but you can be sure they’ll recognize some of the songs (like Y.M.C.A by the Village People and All Star by Smash Mouth).
+Older kids may roll their eyes at the more “classic rock” artists but you can be sure they’ll recognize some of the songs (like Don’t Stop Believin’ from Journey and Hotel California by the Eagles).

 Give Kids the Camera